 - Working from the center out to the deck's edges, smooth out the longboard grip type.
 Make sure the surface is free of air bubbles and bumps.
 Use a razor blade to remove any air bubbles in the surface.

 - Take your metal file, and work it around the deck's edges until the you see the board's outline.
-Now you have the pattern to cut off the longboard grip tape.

 - Using your razor blade at a 45 degree angle, cut off the extra longboard grip tape.
 Starting at the top of the deck, move the razor blade around the entire board, following the outline of the deck.
 Carefully remove the extra grip tape.